Skincare Guide

 This means slow down or pause.
 See next section.

-What to Do If Your Skin Gets Irritated
+What to Do When Retinol Causes Skin Irritation

 Irritation is feedback, not failure.
 Your skin is telling you to adjust, not to quit.